incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 ### `online_exe_server.toml`

 Patches `online.exe` to use a custom account URL, patch host, and patch base URL.
 This is separate from `pso.exe` server patching.
+Patching `/account` here is probably not needed but done anyway.

 Verify: